Terenceyuyue/varFEM/README.md

 ## Arrangement of the ongoing Toolbox

- We shall establish an iFEM-like or a simplified iFEM package, named mFEM toolbox.
+ We shall establish an iFEM-like package or a simplified version with certain extension, named mFEM toolbox.

 - The toolbox has two important folders：fem and variational.